jacopen/cf-php-buildpack-binary-build-scripts/README.md

 This will run the build script, which handles everything else.
 See the `run_local.sh` script below for more details.

+#### Local Machine

+ 1. Install the base OS.
+Currently Ubuntu 10.04, 12.04 or 14.04.
+ 2. In a terminal in the OS, run `bash <( curl -s https://raw.githubusercontent.com/dmikusa-pivotal/cf-php-buildpack-binary-build-scripts/master/build/run_local.sh )`.

+This will download and run the local install script, which handles everything else.
+See the `run_local.sh` script below for more details.

+#### Remote Machine

+ 1. Install the base OS.
+Currently Ubuntu 10.04, 12.04 or 14.04.
+ 2. Setup an SSH Server on the base OS.
+Add your [ssh key] to the `.ssh/authorized_keys` file on the base OS.
+ 3. Run `bash <( curl -s https://raw.githubusercontent.com/dmikusa-pivotal/cf-php-buildpack-binary-build-scripts/master/build/run_remote.sh ) [user]@<baseos-ip>`.

 ### Scripts

 Here's a listing of the scripts and what they do.